Azure/azure-sdk-for-cpp/sdk/attestation/azure-security-attestation/README.md

     adminClient.RetrieveResponseValidationCollateral();

 ```

 #### Retrieve Token Certificates

-Use `GewtTokenValidationCertificates` to retrieve the set of certificates, which can be used to validate the token returned
+Use `GetTokenValidationCertificates` to retrieve the set of certificates, which can be used to validate the token returned
 from the attestation service.

 Normally, this information is not required as the attestation SDK will perform the validation as a part of the interaction with the